 The process of resolving the problem will include:

-- an expression of regret to the consumer for any harm or distress suffered;
+- An expression of regret to the consumer for any harm or distress suffered.

-- an explanation or information about what is known, without speculating or blaming others; considering the problem and the outcome the consumer is seeking and proposing a solution; and confirming that the patient is satisfied with the proposed solution.
+- An explanation or information about what is known, without speculating or blaming others; considering the problem and the outcome the consumer is seeking and proposing a solution, and confirming that the patient is satisfied with the proposed solution.

-If the problem is resolved, clinicians and staff are expected to complete the Suggestion for Improvement form to record feedback from patients.
+If the problem is resolved, clinicians and staff are expected to complete as ‘Suggestion for Improvement form’ to record feedback from patients.

 Our clinicians and staff will consult with their manager if addressing the problem is beyond their responsibilities.